Wayfair Labor Day sale: Home deals | CNN Underscored

 Crafted from solid wood, this highly rated table “came assembled in one piece” and is made from “sturdy and pretty wood,” according to user reviews.

-This five-star set features a chic geometric frame and is “simple yet glamorous,” writes one reviewer.
+This 5-star set features a chic geometric frame and is “simple yet glamorous,” writes one reviewer.

 Laurel Foundry Two-Piece Coffee Table Set ($659.99, originally $909.98; wayfair.com)

-This five star set gets raves for the raised table function.
+This 5-star set gets raves for the raised table-top function.
 “I love it.
 I am able to open the top and eat or work while watching TV,” writes one reviewer.

 Appliances